 When you are in Schaller - Early, you'll notice that it is more blue-collar than most other communities in America.
 35.41% of Schaller - Early’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Schaller - Early is a town of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Schaller - Early who work in management occupations (15.47%), office and administrative support (10.88%), and sales jobs (8.92%).

-Schaller - Early is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Schaller - Early does not have a public transit system used by locals to get to and from work.

 In terms of college education, Schaller - Early is nearly on par with the US average for all cities of 21.84%: 18.90% of adults 25 and older in Schaller - Early have a bachelor's degree or advanced degree.